alexhickey09/cs326-final-chi/docs/milestone2.md

     The 4 aspects of this project are:

-    **Create** - Upon confirming the details of a food that food is then added to the list of available food.  \
+    **1. Create** - Upon confirming the details of a food that food is then added to the list of available food.  \
     ![image](html-file-pictures/Create-Food-1.png) \
     ![image](html-file-pictures/Create-Food-2.png)

-    **Read** - Upon clicking the view requests button in the dc interface it gives a list of all requests with their name, time of pickup, and food requested. \
+    **2. Read** - Upon clicking the view requests button in the dc interface it gives a list of all requests with their name, time of pickup, and food requested. \
     ![image](html-file-pictures/Read-Requests.png)

-    **Update** -  When you confirm the contact details it will update the contact info on the NGO page. \
+    **3. Update** -  When you confirm the contact details it will update the contact info on the NGO page. \
     ![image](html-file-pictures/Update-Contact-1.png) \
     ![image](html-file-pictures/Update-Contact-2.png)

-    **Delete** - When you click the fulfill button it will remove the request from the list of requests.  \
+    **4. Delete** - When you click the fulfill button it will remove the request from the list of requests.  \
     ![image](html-file-pictures/Delete-Request-1.png) \
     ![image](html-file-pictures/Delete-Request-2.png)